mihaiancu/Monads/README.md

 ---

-## 4. The Bridge: Translating Between Bind and Monad
+## 4. Translating between Bind and Monad

 ### From Bind to Monad (Bind ⟹ Monad)